Easy tips, tricks and recipes on ways to reduce food waste at home with vegetables. Let’s repurpose food!

 Vegetables that wilt go in the high humidity drawer.
 Lettuce, spinach, and other greens last longer in the high-humidity drawer.
 By keeping the vent closed, moisture is held in the drawer keeping the greens fresher longer.
 Greens want some moisture, just not too much.
 They keep best if cleaned and dried.
 Store them in a plastic bag that has multiple tiny holes in it.
 You can make your own by pricking holes in the bag.

-- Make Taco Tuesday easy by filling tortillas with veggies.
+- Make Taco Tuesday easy by filling tortillas with veggies like spinach mushroom tacos.